Building Our Internal Portal with SharePoint: Introducing THT SALON

 Business Promotion Office (H) / Cloud SI Department (T)

-Please tell us about the background and development process behind implementing your internal portal.
+Please tell us about the background and history of the corporate portal implementation.

-(H) At our company, we support clients in their digital transformation efforts by proposing and building cloud-based remote work environments and dispatching engineers as needed.
+(H) At THT, we support clients in their digital transformation efforts by proposing and building cloud-based remote work environments and dispatching engineers as needed.

 With the rapid shift to remote work brought on by the COVID-19 pandemic, we found that employee communication wasn't happening as naturally as it did when everyone was in the office.
 While a variety of communication tools, including social media platforms, proved to be effective alternatives to email, we began to see challenges in other areas, such as accessing general administrative information and fostering casual, cross-department communication.